EdgeLake/edgelake.github.io/docs/commands/getting_started.md

 EdgeLake can be installed from Docker, Kubernetes or by downloading the codebase from GitHub and calling an installation script.
 Directions for deployment can be found [here](https://github.com/EdgeLake/docker-compose).

-An install training session is available with this [Training Session Link](https://github.com/AnyLog-co/documentation/blob/master/training/Overview.md)
+An installation training session is available with the [Training Session Link](https://github.com/AnyLog-co/documentation/blob/master/training/Overview.md)

-## Local directory structure
+## Node's directory structure

 The EdgeLake directory setup is configurable.
 The default setup is detailed below: